AlexBuckisch/Occupancy_2020/README.md

-# Occupancy of Terrestrial Mammal Species in US National Parks
+# Occupancy of Terrestrial Mammals in US National Parks

 Data and code for occupancy analysis of terrestrial mammal species detected with camera traps in US National Parks.